-Germany’s population exists of 80.8 million people, of which 89% uses the internet.
-51.6 million of these internet users shop online.
+Germany's population exists of 80.8 million people, of which 89% uses the internet.
+51.6 million of these internet users store online.

-On average, online shoppers in Germany spent 1,515 euros at ecommerce websites in 2017.
+On average, online shoppers in Germany spent 1,515 euros on ecommerce websites in 2017.

 Online shopping is widespread in Germany - and not just among younger members of the population.

 According to surveys, 85% of internet users aged between 25 and 44 years had shopped online within the past three months in Germany in 2017.

 When it comes to making online purchases, Germans are careful, detail-oriented and need more time and information before buying something online.